 Figure 3.2.
 Log in screen of the Management Console

-Settingsdialog and click button.
+Settingsdialog and click Save button.
 Confirm the application reload to activate the new settings.

 Figure 3.3.
 Settings dialog (Enable Usage Data Collection)